Neofonie/frontend-resources/README.md

 * [What TheFlexBox?!
 (FREE!)](https://flexbox.io/) a simple, free 20 video course that will help you master CSS Flexbox!
 * [Udemy](https://www.udemy.com/)

+## Podcasts

+* [Toolsday](https://spec.fm/podcasts/toolsday) A show by Una Kravets & Chris Dhanaraj about the latest in tech tools, tips, and tricks on Tuesdays at 2

 ## Tech Tutorials

 * [CSS Grid](https://learncssgrid.com/) a guide to learning CSS grid by @jonsuh